Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o2GDy5QKSfQ.md

 ### Transcript

-> will ever be farming in the game, i don't know maybe
+> will ever be farming in the game, I don't know maybe
 >
 > [Music]
 >
-> we've certainly thought about that does that mean that it's gonna come i don't know i shouldn't have said it like that i can't say anything on the stream  no matter what i do you people are just gonna upload it every other q is that yeah confirmed
+> we've certainly thought about that does that mean that it's gonna come I don't know I shouldn't have said it like that I can't say anything on the stream  no matter what I do you people are just gonna upload it every other q is that yeah confirmed